blessingcharles/AbacusCTF/mindmap.md

     2. Bypassing by creating new jwt token with leaked secret and login as admin [leaked secret] jwt token struct
-            { userid : <random> , isadmin : false }
+            { email : email , isadmin : false }

-    3. Admin can see the ssh-private key in his login page [ssh-passphrase in website 5555]{ flag 7}
+    3. Admin can see the ssh-private key in his login page [ssh-password]{ flag 7}

 ### Foothold at the Box